 Why You Can’t Rely on Your Social Media

-Let’s be real, you can’t rely on social media: algorithms change, advertising is a pay to play game, and online marketing is a constant changing environment.
-By the time you figure out a strategy to gain fans and followers it seems like something has changed.
-While social media has to be apart of every business’s marketing strategy these days, this week’s blog posts talks about another area you should be investing in.
-But first let’s start with why you can’t rely on your investment (time, energy, money) into social media.
+Let’s be real, you can’t rely on social media: algorithms change, advertising is a pay-to-play game, and online marketing is a constantly changing environment.
+By the time you figure out a strategy to gain fans and followers, it seems like something has changed.
+While social media has to be a part of every business’s marketing strategy these days, this week’s blog post talks about another area you should be investing in.
+But first let’s start with why you can’t rely on your investment (time, energy, money) in social media.

 So does this mean I shouldn’t use social networking?
-Social media has to be apart of every business’s marketing strategy nowadays.
-But social networking should be utilized to support of your stable digital real estate.
-Your accounts should directs people from the network to your website where essentially you want to make a sale.
+Social media has to be a part of every business’s marketing strategy nowadays.
+But social networking should be utilized to support your stable digital real estate.
+Your accounts should direct people from the network to your website where essentially you want to make a sale.

 So does this mean I should never do a Facebook ad?
 Spending money on social media is okay to do but make sure they are targeting your audience and it’s worth the effort (and money).
 Organic reach and marketing tend to be favored for small businesses.
 If you are just ‘buying’ fans and followers you are throwing money away and attracting the wrong audience.
 Instead, consider spending that money on boosting up your website and building a marketing strategy around that.